Vocational Education & Training (VET)

 (Note: Hospitality [front and back of house and Barista course] is an example of this)

 Year 10 Careers Camp: Offered to ALL Year 10’s each year.
-Students spend 2 days in Adelaide visiting various RTO’s and Universities where they engage in lectures, site tours and activities in specific career pathways to assist them to identify interests and strengths to assist with future career planning.
+Students spend 2 days in Adelaide visiting various NTO’s and Universities where they engage in lectures, site tours and activities in specific career pathways to assist them to identify interests and strengths and assist with future career planning.

-Mid North Career Expo and Immersion Day: CHS hosts this day every year.
-There is a Careers Expo held in the Gym with historically 30+ local businesses and organisations, the big 3 universities and government agencies in attendance.
+Career Connect – Mid North: CHS hosts this Expo and Immersion Day every year.
+There is a Careers Expo component with historically 30+ local businesses and organisations, the big 2 universities and government agencies in attendance.
 Additionally, we run immersion sessions that cover as many of the 25 recognised FIPS as possible for students to opt in to for an activity/information session.
-These sessions are supported by RTO’s and local businesses where students were bussed around the Clare Valley to attend their sessions on site.
-This was attended by students from CHS and 5 other schools in the area, with over 250 Year 10,11, and 12 students involved.
-The event includes lunch and is FREE for all students.
+These sessions are supported by NTO’s and local businesses where students are bussed around the Clare Valley to attend their sessions on site.
+This is attended by students from CHS and as well as those from 7 other schools (Balaklava High School, Riverton & District High School, Burra Community School, Nuriootpa High School, Kapunda High School, Eudunda Area School, Horizon) in the area, with over 250 Year 10,11, and 12 students involved.
+The event includes a FREE lunch that is provided for all students and staff.

 How does VET / do FIPS relate to SACE Credits: